 - Medical liens and bills outstanding

 Then, your attorney should present you with your net amount – the actual amount that you will receive.
 Your attorney can help you assess if the net amount is adequate enough for future medical costs and losses.
 If you feel that the settlement is too low, you can reject and your attorney will go back to negotiations with the defense.

-Start by Hiring a Personal Injury Attorney Whom You Can Trust
+Start by Hiring a Personal Injury Lawyer in Washington Whom You Can Trust

-You should never worry that your attorney will act on your behalf without your permission.
+You should never worry that your accident and injury lawyer will act on your behalf without your permission.
 Instead, contact a personal injury attorney in Washington who you can trust to have your best interests at the forefront of the operations.
-The team at Brett McCandlis Brown, PLLC can help you with your personal injury or wrongful death claim.
+The team at Brett McCandlis Brown & Conner PLLC can help you with your personal injury or wrongful death claim.
 Schedule a free consultation now at 800-925-1875, or fill out our online contact form with your legal questions.